 Social & Cultural Anthropology

-The IB Diploma Programme Social and Cultural Anthropology course offers an opportunity for students to explore and understand humankind in all its diversity through the comparative study of culture and human societies.
+Social & Cultural Anthropology offers an opportunity for students to explore and understand humankind in all its diversity through the comparative study of culture and human societies.

 The course will explore the relationships between the topics of study and themes.
-The ethnographies chosen will allow students to explore multiple themes and topics, emphasizing the interdependence of social, economic and political institutions and processes, and their dynamic interrelations to beliefs, values and practices.
+The studies chosen (such as "In Search of Respect: Selling Crack in El Barrio", which explores issues of marginalisation of the Puerto Rican community, that led to many resorting to the illegal economy; "Covered in Ink", which looks at tattooed women and how the body is used to express identity and resistance; "Fresh Fruit Broken Bodies" which follows a group of Mexican migrants on their dangerous crossing of the desert through to the USA, and their experiences of suffering and exploitation in the farms) will allow students to explore multiple themes and topics, emphasising the interdependence of social, economic and political institutions and processes, and their dynamic interrelations to beliefs, values and practices.

 Below is an outline of the key component of the course and the assessment.